 Back for a second time at HGR Industrial Surplus, but in a different space in the front of the building in our Incoming/Receiving area, we’ll be hosting Amanda and Jason Radcliffe’s F*SHO, a contemporary and industrial furniture design show, for one night on Sept.
 14 from 5 p.m. to 10 p.m.
 It’s still free and put on courtesy of 44 Steel.
-There’s still free beer and music.
-But, this year we will have a variety of food trucks so that the food doesn’t run out, and we can buy more beer!
-Last year was such a success with more than 2,000 attendees that you won’t want to miss it.
+There’s still beer and a DJ spinning some tunes.
+But, this year we will have a variety of food trucks so that the food doesn’t run out!
+Last year was such a success with more approximately 3,000 attendees that you won’t want to miss it.
 If you did, you can read about last year’s show here.

 As more details become available, we’ll be posting them here on HGR’s blog and on our Facebook and Twitter sites.
 Stay tuned!

-If you are interested in exhibiting at the show, contact Jason or Amanda at 44 Steel at 440.821.8495 or firstname.lastname@example.org.
+If you are interested in exhibiting at the show, contact Jason or Amanda at 44 Steel at email@example.com.

 (Courtesy of Guest Blogger Matt Williams, HGR’s chief marketing officer)